pyOpenSci/software-peer-review/how-to/author-guide.md

 please consider submitting it directly to a publisher like the Journal of Open Source Software (JOSS).
-A publisher like JOSS has less emphasis on long term software maintenance and focuses more on publication quality and citation / credit.
+A publisher like JOSS has less emphasis on long-term software maintenance and focuses more on publication quality and citation/credit.
 ```

 ## 2. Does Your Package Meet Packaging Requirements?